Can You Get A Tattoo If You Have Diabetes?

 Your doctor can also advise you on whether your history of diabetes could impact the healing process.
 For example, someone with poor glucose control (a high A1C) may experience more severe bruising or longer healing times.
 Your doctor may caution against getting a tattoo if you are not handling your sugar levels well enough for your skin to recover safely.

 When you have diabetes, you need to be careful about where on your body you get a tattoo.
 You should avoid areas that don’t have the best circulation.
-A lack of circulation can make it harder to heal, and it can be even harder when you have diabetes.
+A lack of circulation can make it harder to heal, and it can be even more troublesome when you have diabetes.

 Specific spots to avoid include your feet, ankles, and shins.
 You should also avoid injection sites, like your abdomen and thighs.
 If you take insulin shots, it’s especially important to keep these areas clear so that you can keep taking your insulin without discomfort or exposure to infection..